Chris Ward (California politician)

-Christopher Ward (born August 3, 1976) is an American politician serving as a member of the California Assembly for the 78th district.
-Prior to his election to the assembly, Ward served as a member of the San Diego City Council, representing the Third Council District.
+Christopher Ward (born August 3, 1976) is an American politician serving as a member of the California State Assembly for the 78th district.
+Prior to his election to the State Assembly, Ward served as a member of the San Diego City Council, representing the 3rd Council district.
 He is a Democrat.

 Early life and education

 Ward was born in Germany in 1976.
 He earned a Bachelor of Arts degree at Johns Hopkins University and a Master in Public Policy and Urban Planning at the Harvard Kennedy School.

 Career

 He worked as an Environmental Planner at the firm EDAW, working with local government to develop land use plans and conduct environmental review, and as a Researcher at the Ludwig Cancer Research at the University of California, San Diego.
 He then served as the chief of staff to State Senator Marty Block.

 Chris is an active member of the San Diego chapter of the Truman National Security Project.